WHERE IS HEAVEN?

 Thus, we can look at the ever-growing numbers of us under medical supervision and then develop a number of hypotheses for the causes.
 We know people over age 65 take an average five or more prescriptions and supplements.
 The number is rising, particularly in the area of “cardio-protective” medications, and rising in parallel with our shift to feeding kids mac and cheese, pepperoni pizza, chicken nuggets, fries, chips, ice cream and soda.
 The Ultra-Processed Generation.

 Is this a form of punishment for what we are doing to ourselves, our fellow animals, to our planet we call home?
 I had speculated that hell is a construct of guilt for this.
 But is early disease and painful death an overt punishment?
 Or simply the predictable outcome from ignoring Nature and immersing in Hedonistic philosophies?
 I think it is the proverbial, unavoidable “pay me now or pay me later” form of Natural Law…. justice in the purest sense.

 Our desire for Absolute Truth runs to our core.
 There is irony in this.
 Our programming allows, even encourages, shortcuts and self-delusion.
 One of the ways man has fulfilled our desire for Truth is to create guidebooks with authorship ascribed to various deities.
 All these are obviously written by man at stages within transitory societal paradigms.
 Paradigms from eras where folks could go to heaven on horses or survive life in a fish.
 Or gain eternal preference over a neighbor by throwing a sheep or a kid in a fire.
 These guidelines contain contradictions and enigmas that could not have been authored by the One of Perfect Knowledge.

 But I stray a little.
-The question for myself and for you here is are our clinics, hospitals and asylums where almost all of us end up, where we are showing up at ever earlier ages, the Hell we dread?
+The question for myself and for you here is: the clinics, hospitals and asylums, where almost all of us will end up and where we are showing up at ever earlier ages… are they the Hell we dread?

 Hell And Reality